-The MS in Big Health Data Analytics degree educates students with necessary skills to meet new challenges in a wide variety of health related fields.
+The MS concentration in Health Analytics degree educates students with necessary skills from big data, data sciences, and computer sciences to meet new challenges in a wide variety of health-related fields.

-Graduates of this program will enter the workplace ready to:
+Graduates of this concentration will enter the workplace ready to:

 - retrieve online public domain health data, provide analytics and dashboards, discover patterns in health data, design algorithms to learn from medical information, and implement natural language processing